yeehaa123/elab/CHAT/collections.md

-This research works towards a large international exhibition where students, scholars, artists, developers, data scientists, and curators collaborately create and display collections based upon publicly available data sets.
+This research works towards a large international exhibition where students, scholars, artists, developers, data scientists, and curators collaboratively create and display collections based upon publicly available data sets.
 We aim to involve researchers that work on the 'coding the humanities' platform, but the exhibition is also a possibility to attract others (artists, developers, curators, etc.) to